Romulo-Moraes/Assembly-Toolkit/4. System calls/README.md

     syscall

-    ; Other favor asking but this time is saying
+    ; Other favor asking, but this time is saying
-    ; to the OS that our program finished all it's
+    ; to the OS that our program finished all its
     ; instructions and wan't be unloaded from
     ; memory. the rdi register is the status
     ; that will be sent to the OS on program exit